AmitThakur/ml_notebook/README.md

 ```sh
 conda create --name ml_opencv
 ```
-which creates environemnt and generates path to it like: `/anaconda3/envs/ml_opencv`.
+which creates environment and generates path to it like: `/anaconda3/envs/ml_opencv`.

-### Installing tools in the environemnt
+### Installing tools in the environment

  ```sh
 source activate ml_opencv